UPDATED NOV: So you want to buy the best portable drone…

-- Fully stabilized 3-axis 4k UHD video camera, 30 frames per second and shooting 12 megapixel photos
+- Fully stabilized 3-axis 4k UHD video camera, 30 fps and 12 mp photos

-- Lightbridge technology allows 720p HD digital streaming of live video directly from the drone
+- Lightbridge technology for HD streaming of live video directly from drone

 - Fly indoors with integrated optical and ultrasonic sensors (Vision Positioning) to fly precisely without a GPS signal

 - Includes GPS navigation with auto takeoff and landing, high power flight batteries, and built-in safety database showing no fly zones.
 FYI – This drone cannot be flown within 15 miles of the US White House.
 I understand it won’t even start!
 If you live in that region, look for a drone you can actually use!!

 - Use with an iOS or Android app

 - Up to 23 minutes fly time

 Individually, I highly recommend the DJI Mavic Pro Fly More Combo.
 This truly has all the bells and whistles and is quite beefy at a bit over 8 pounds.
 It can fly up to 22 mph and to a distance of over 4 miles.
 Not sure I’d want to fly that far and still keep my eye on it, but that’s what it does!
 There’s also an aviation sensor that recognizes obstacles so the drone doesn’t run into them.
 It’s collapsible, so it’s a great portable drone to travel with.
 The kit includes lots of extras and spares and even comes with a carry bag.
 It costs over $1000, but if you are looking for a high quality drone bundle, this is it.